chunta/SwfitUI-TCA-SwiftData/mobile-client/README.md

 ## Architecture Overview

 The application follows a layered architecture consisting of:
-- **User Interface Layer**: Contains views for displaying and adding to-do items.
+- **User Interface Layer**:
+  Contains views for displaying and adding to-do items.
-- **Feature Layer**: Manages state and logic for adding and listing to-do items.
+- **Feature Layer**:
+  Manages state and logic for adding and listing to-do items.
+- **Repository / Model Layer**:
-- **Model Layer**: Handles local and remote data operations.
+  ToDoLocalService and ToDoRemoteService handle local and remote data operations.
+  These services act as repositories by abstracting data access logic, providing a clean API to the Feature Layer.
+  This separation of data retrieval and storage from higher-level application logic enables centralized control over data access, enhancing modularity and testability.

 ## Testing Strategy